pieroapretto/Onja_career_counseling_resources/cultural_resources/cross_cultural_communication.md

 In written and verbal communication be:

-● **Very direct and concise** (this can feel rude in Malagasyculture so might take some getting used to)
+* Very direct and concise (this can feel rude in Malagasyculture so might take some getting used to)
-● Accurate
+* Accurate
-● Honest
+* Honest
-● Specific and complete
+* Specific and complete

 **Examples**